 During the budget stage, the figures included on the budget schedules were exclusive of the rebates which lead to the increase on the budgeted amount.

-- 44.10 Interest Received Debtors -Non Exchange Budget Variances above 5% Collection rate improved hence Interest in long outstanding debtors decreased. - 44.11 Transfer revenue: Government grants and subsidiesBudget Variances below 5%
+44.10 Interest Received Debtors -Non Exchange

+Collection rate improved hence Interest in long outstanding debtors decreased.

+44.11 Transfer revenue: Government grants and subsidiesBudget Variances below 5%